mohitk05/my-website/posts/2020/project-unipipe.md

 ## Lambda Calculus and it's Magic ✨

-Lambda Calculus sees functions in a computer science perspective.
-There are two peculiar things about functions here:
+There are two peculiar things about functions in Lambda Calculus:

 -   Functions are black boxes that take certain inputs and give out certain outputs.
 What goes on inside them is unknown to the external world.
 -   Functions are stateless or pure, they have no context between any two executions.

----

-Update December 2020
-I had pitched this idea at upGrad's hackathon and it got selected for the final round!
-Me and my team built this product to completion.

-Topological Sort - use case in deciding order of execution.
+Given the same input, they'll produce the same output.

+This allows us to easily define black boxes of logic and then connect them so that data flows through a _pipeline_ of such functions.